Last updated on 2026-04-01

 Featured Experiences

-- Networking opportunities with practitioners in various clinical settings.
+- Networking with experienced practitioners in the field

 Career Options

-Graduates of the Honours Bachelor of Science – Osteopathy program will be well-equipped to pursue various career paths in the field of osteopathy.
-Potential job opportunities include:
+Graduates of the Honours Bachelor of Science – Osteopathy program will be well-equipped to pursue various career paths in Canada, including:

-- Osteopathic Manual Practitioner: Provide manual therapy to patients, addressing musculoskeletal issues and promoting overall health.
+- Osteopathic Manual Practitioner: Provide holistic care to patients, focusing on manual therapy techniques to treat musculoskeletal issues.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.